yesarpit/counterApp/README.md

 You can, however, create more top-level directories.<br>
 They will not be included in the production build so you can use them for things like documentation.

-## Available Scripts

-In the project directory, you need to follow below sequence to run the project:

-### `npm i`

-### `npm start`

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](#deployment) for more information.